whipper-team/whipper/README.md

 ## Getting started
 The simplest way to get started making accurate rips is:

-1. Pick a relatively popular CD that has a good change of being in the AccurateRip database
+1. Pick a relatively popular CD that has a good chance of being in the AccurateRip database
 2. Analyze the drive's caching behavior

    `whipper drive analyze`